 My High Percentage Golf method focuses on the motion of the swing.
 The golf swing is about using the arms and hands to swing the club away from the target and then swing the club in a circular and continuous motion up to the finish.
 An analogy for the golf swing is to watch a person swinging on a swing to see how to efficiently build and release energy using a swinging motion.
 The following video shows people swinging on a swing.

-When the upper body reaches the end of the back swing, the upper body stretches band and the hands stretch up.
-The motion of the upper body and the hands allows the person on the swing’s seat to swing down and up to the finish.
+As the person is swinging back, the upper body stretches up and the lower body stretches down, and the hands stretch.
+When the person reaches the end of the swing back, the as the upper body continues to stretch back, the lower body quickly snaps down to swing to the finish.
+The hands just hold on to the chain.
+The motion of the upper body, the lower body, and the hands allows the person to swing down and up to the finish.

-Notice the patience at the end of the back swing to allow the tension in the upper body and the hands build more energy that is released to swing the person to the highest finish.
-There is no thought of stopping the body at the bottom of the swing.
-The focus is on the finish.
+Notice the patience at the end of the back swing to allow the motion of the upper body, the lower body, and the hands build more energy that is released to swing the person to the high finish.
+There is no thought of stopping the person at the bottom of the swing.
+The focus is on allowing the person to swing to the finish.

 Mapping the Golf Swing to a Person on a Swing